rhymeyang/Se/docs/304/103_Methodologies.md

 + Less suitable for projects with strict regulatory or compliance requirements, common in the automotive industry.

 ## Waterfall vs Agile
-Waterfall:
+**Waterfall**:
 + Best suited for large, complex, and compliance-driven projects.
 + Works well when requirements are static and clearly defined from the outset.
 + Cybersecurity integration happens in later stages, potentially leaving gaps early in the project.

-Agile:
+**Agile**:
 + Ideal for dynamic environments where cybersecurity threats evolve rapidly.
 + Enables frequent testing, risk identification, and adjustments during development.
 + Encourages iterative improvements but may lack clear documentation needed for regulatory approval.

 ## Tailoring Methodologies
-Waterfall for Regulatory Projects: Tailor Waterfall to ensure compliance with standards like ISO/SAE 21434 and UNECE WP.29, where rigid documentation is necessary.
+**Waterfall for Regulatory Projects**: Tailor Waterfall to ensure compliance with standards like ISO/SAE 21434 and UNECE WP.29, where rigid documentation is necessary.

-Agile for Threat Response: Use Agile for ongoing cybersecurity initiatives like software patches, vulnerability management, and incident response.
+**Agile for Threat Response**: Use Agile for ongoing cybersecurity initiatives like software patches, vulnerability management, and incident response.

-Hybrid Models: Some automobility projects might benefit from a hybrid approach (combining Waterfall and Agile), where fixed stages like compliance testing (Waterfall) coexist with iterative software development (Agile).
+**Hybrid Models**: Some automobility projects might benefit from a hybrid approach (combining Waterfall and Agile), where fixed stages like compliance testing (Waterfall) coexist with iterative software development (Agile).

 ## Discussion
 When is Waterfall more appropriate for automobility cybersecurity projects?

 In what scenarios does Agile excel for cybersecurity challenges?
 Can both methodologies be combined for optimal results?
 How would that work in practice?

 What challenges might a project manager face when transitioning between Waterfall and Agile?

 ## Case Study
-Scenario: A connected vehicle platform requires regular security patches, while also needing to comply with stringent automotive regulations.
+**Scenario**: A connected vehicle platform requires regular security patches, while also needing to comply with stringent automotive regulations.

-Waterfall Approach: Review how a Waterfall approach might structure long-term compliance planning and project execution.
+**Waterfall Approach**: Review how a Waterfall approach might structure long-term compliance planning and project execution.

-Agile Approach: Explore how Agile sprints would handle continuous security monitoring, threat assessments, and response to emerging vulnerabilities.
+**Agile Approach**: Explore how Agile sprints would handle continuous security monitoring, threat assessments, and response to emerging vulnerabilities.

-Activity: Discuss each approach, and present which methodology (or hybrid) would be most effective for the project.
+**Activity**: Discuss each approach, and present which methodology (or hybrid) would be most effective for the project.

 ## Summary / Key Takeaways
 Both Waterfall and Agile have their place in managing automobility cybersecurity projects.